Factory Green: Philosophy

 Factory Green aimed to take the environmental movement to a new generation of socially aware consumers, enabling them to live and wear the green lifestyle, and change the world through reducing their environmental impact.

 Customer Base and Apparel

 Factory Green's graphic apparel was designed by University of Missouri fashion and design students.
-The blank organic cotton and bamboo T-shirts and hoodies were produced in small facilities in India which run on wind and solar power and are constructed by fair trade workers.
+The blank organic cotton and bamboo T-shirts and hoodies were produced in small facilities in India which ran on wind and solar power and were constructed by fair trade workers.